2022 Apr-Aug AZT+PCT

 AZT went well.
 Southern half was physically tougher, northern half was mentally tougher.
 Extra clothing in AZT northern half worked perfectly, used every item I sent.

-If I do the AZT again I might use the Grand Canyon as the northern terminus, met someone who did that and it seems like a better way to spend a few days.
+If I do the AZT again I would probably use the Grand Canyon as the northern terminus, met someone who did that and it seems like a better way to spend a few days.
 I would definitely bring a gravity setup for AZ as good water sources are a once-per-day event and you end up hanging out there anyway.
 Might bike parts of the northern half as it was a pretty boring walk.

 Gear-wise liked the running vest style pack, it carries weight higher and tighter than a Burn, unexpectedly found myself running a few times when it got light.
 Loved all the external pockets, put them to good use.
 CCF sleeping pad worked fine, would use again.
 Was cold one night in the low-20Fs, put my rain jacket underneath and was fine.
 Fleece instead of puffy worked fine, only time I was cold was hanging out outside drinking at a party in northern AZ -- could've wrapped myself in my quilt.
 Am sold on alpha direct fabric -- it's warm, airy and doesn't hold water.
 It has no stretch at all though, which makes getting it on and off a small hassle, and the fit is slightly awkward compared to fleece with some stretch.
 Slept in my fleece on a few of the coldest nights in the 20Fs and was cozy.
 Quickdraw worked well, no complaints; I would recommend it over a Sawyer.
 Got tired of squeezing and switched to Aquamira after San Jacinto on the PCT and never regretted it.
 Sent all my cold weather stuff from AZ home in CA except my trucker cap which I used in town, at rest and on a few colder days; it's warmer and more comfortable than the visor but is way too hot to use all the time.
 Set up my Gatewood Cape shelter 5 times in 85 days, 4 times for strong wind and once for warmth; worked great.
-Cowboyed in just my Borah bivy 95% of the time, was brain-dead simple and quick to set up and tear down.
+Cowboyed in just my Borah bivy 95% of the time, was brain-dead simple and quick to set up (throw it on the ground) and tear down (stuff into pack).
 Simplified even further by keeping my quilt inside the bivy all the time.
 Cold soaking on the PCT worked fine once it got hot, cooking on the northern half of the AZT in the cold also worked perfectly, wouldn't change either.

 Speed-wise on the PCT I ended up slower than last year on the CDT.
 I had persistent issues with shoes failing too early.
 My logistics on the trail were worse and over time it stressed me out and wore me down.
 It's really easy to lose a day and quite hard to make one up.